-Brand prioritization requires an evaluation of each brand's potential to deliver upon this strategy, and facilitates Corby's marketing and sales teams' focus and resource allocation.
-Over the long-term, management believes that effective execution of its strategy will result in value creation for shareholders.
-Past disposal transactions reflect this strategy by streamlining Corby's portfolio and eliminating brands with below average performance trends, thus focusing resources on key brands.
-Similarly, as demonstrated by the recent acquisition of the Domaines Pinnacle spirits portfolio, Corby is open to adding brands that are highly complementary to Corby's existing portfolio and that may contribute to value growth for shareholders.
+Brand prioritization requires an evaluation of each brand's potential to deliver upon this strategy and facilitates Corby's marketing and sales teams' focus and resource allocation.
+Over the long-term, management believes that effective execution of its strategy will result in value creation for Corby's shareholders.
+Brand prioritization requires an evaluation of each brand's potential to deliver upon this strategy and facilitates Corby's marketing and sales teams' focus and resource allocation.
+Over the long term, management believes that effective execution of this strategy will result in value creation for Corby shareholders.

 Pursuing new growth opportunities outside of Canada is also a key strategic priority.
-The Corporation's agreement with PR USA to represent certain of Corby's owned brands in the US supports the goal of expanding the Corporation's Canadian whisky business into such market, where management believes that there is growth potential in both volume and margin.
+The Corporation's primary goal is to leverage its Canadian whisky expertise and expand the business into markets where it believes there is growth potential in both volume and margin.
+Similarly, Corby will continue to support both existing and, as appropriate, acquired brands' growth abroad.

 Of primary importance to the successful implementation of the Corporation's brand strategies is an effective route to market strategy.
-Corby is committed to investing in its trade marketing expertise and ensuring that its commercial resources are focused around the differing needs of its customers and the selling channels they inhabit.
+Corby is committed to investing in its trade marketing expertise and ensuring that its commercial resources are specialized to meet the differing needs of its customers and the selling channels they inhabit.
 In all areas of the business, management believes setting clear strategies, optimizing organization structure and increasing efficiencies are key to Corby's overall success.

-In addition, management is convinced that innovation is essential to seizing new profit and growth opportunities.
-Successful innovation can be delivered through a structured and efficient process as well as consistent investment in consumer insight and research and development ("R&D").
-As far as R&D is concerned, the Corporation benefits from access to leading-edge practices at PR's North American hub, which is located in Windsor, Ontario.
+In addition, management is convinced that both innovation and acquisitions are essential to seizing new profit and growth opportunities.
+Successful innovation can be delivered through a structured and efficient process as well as consistent investment in consumer insight and research and development.
+Corby benefits from having access to leading-edge practices at PR's North American hub, which is located in Windsor, Ontario, where most of its products are manufactured.
+Corby assesses potential acquisition opportunities against specific criteria including its core competencies and strategic priorities.

 Finally, the Corporation is a strong advocate of social responsibility, especially with respect to its sales and promotional activities.
 Corby will continue to promote the responsible consumption of its products in its activities.
-During the year, Corby continued a successful partnership with the Toronto Transit Commission to provide free transit on New Year's Eve for a three-year period which began in 2013 and was recently extended to 2019.
-The Corporation stresses its core values throughout its organization, including those of convivality, straightforwardness, commitment, integrity and entrepreneurship.
+As an example, Corby has an agreement in place to continue its successful partnership with the Toronto Transit Commission to provide free transit on New Year's Eve until 2019.
+The Corporation stresses its core values throughout its organization, including those of conviviality, straightforwardness, commitment, integrity and entrepreneurship.